CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/mapping-files.md

 fields become Beacon v2 records.
 They can also augment the built-in cBioPortal mapping or define reviewed terminology decisions for SDTM Dataset-JSON and Dataset-XML.
 Built-in BFF routes can use a small optional mapping to describe their synthesized dataset and cohort.
-This page explains the Mapping V2 contract through a REDCap example and identifies the smaller profiles.
+The examples below cover the full Mapping V2 contract and its smaller profiles.

 :::tip[Google Colab version]
 A runnable notebook is available in [Google Colab](https://colab.research.google.com/drive/1T6F3bLwfZyiYKD6fl1CIxs9vG068RHQ6), with a local copy in the [repository](https://github.com/CNAG-Biomedical-Informatics/convert-pheno/blob/main/nb/convert_pheno_cli_tutorial.ipynb).